vimaier/hpc-knapsack/README.md

 }
 ~~~

-Note, if a point is not Pareto-optimal the worth of this point is set to NEG_VALUE_FOR_MARKING_NOT_OPTIMAL_POINTS.
-Thus these points can be easily omitted in the process of merging.
-In the omp-pragme we only parallelize if the list has more items then THRESHOLD_OF_ITEMS_TO_PARALLELIZE.
-The reason is that if only a few points have tob e checked then it is faster to check it in the master thread than to start and synchronize the threads.
-The value depends also on the number of threads.
-For simplicity the value was determined with  several test runs with a single computer with 4 cores.
-The best execution time delivered the value 100 (from 1, 100, 500 and 1000). <br/>
+Note, if a point is not Pareto-optimal, the worth of this point is set to NEG_VALUE_FOR_MARKING_NOT_OPTIMAL_POINTS.
+Thus, these points can be easily omitted in the process of merging.
+In the omp-pragma we only perform parallelization, if the list has more items then THRESHOLD_OF_ITEMS_TO_PARALLELIZE.
+The reason is that if only a few points have to be checked, then it is faster to do it single threaded rather than to start and synchronize separate threads.
+The value also depends on the number of threads.
+For simplicity the value was determined by several test runs on *Tower* (see [computers table](#computers_table)).
+The best execution time delivered a value of 100 (from 1, 100, 500 and 1000). <br/>
-The copying of the points from list L\__i to L'\_i was also parallelized:
+The copying of the points from list L\__i to L'\_i was parallelized, too:

 ~~~{.cpp}
 // Create L'_i: This list contains all points of L_i plus the currentItem